CHESSComputing/ChessAnalysisPipeline/docs/Tomo.md

 ## Running a tomography reconstruction

 1. Navigate to your work directory.
-1. Create the required CHAP pipeline file for the workflow and any additional workflow specific input files.
-FIX: Needs general instruction on pipeline files and specific instruction for tomo.
+1. Create the required CHAP pipeline file for the workflow (see below) and any additional workflow specific input files.
 1. Run the reconstruction:
    ```bash
    CHAP <pipelinefilename>